bhudson2/spacevlbi/docs/source/Guide.rst

 accuracy which can only be provided by star trackers.

 A star tracker is a sensitive camera that captures images of the celestial sphere.
-It identifies the stars in the image through processing and compares them to an internal star catalogue and finally estimates the attitude state of the spacecraft by analysing the rotation of the star field in its Field-Of-View (FOV).
+It identifies the stars in the image and compares them to an internal star catalogue and finally estimates the attitude state of the spacecraft by analysing the rotation of the star field in its Field-Of-View (FOV).
 Star trackers typically have a limitation on the angle between their